Welcome to today's edition of the Rush 24-7 podcast.

 What does that do?

-So this is what this accomplished CAFTA accomplishes today, which is an important completing the circle that Ronald Reagan began.
+So this is what this CAFTA accomplishes today, which is an important completing the circle that Ronald Reagan began.

-Short break back with your call after this.
+Short break, back with your call after this.

-Welcome back to the Rush Limbaugh program here at the Limbaugh Institute for Advanced Conservative Studies.
+Welcome back to the Rush Limbaugh Program here at the Limbaugh Institute for Advanced Conservative Studies.

-I don't know, it's weighing on me, that's all I can tell you.
+I don't know, it's weighing on me.

-Don in Clearwater Florida, next Don, welcome to the Rush Show.
+Next, Don, welcome to the Rush Show.

 Hey, great.